mattguev/hoop-dreams/README.md

 ![](https://github.com/mattguev/hoop-dreams/blob/main/matchupviz1.JPG?raw=true)

 Here, we see Joe Embiid (my team) is expected to win 5-4 against my opponent for the week.
 Yet, 3 tightly contested categories (Field Goal %, Steals, and Turnovers) can easily reverse that outcome.
 As a result, I might drop a few of my streamers to pick up a Forward or Center.
-Their close proximity to the rim and rare need to make tough passes results in a higher Field Goal %, as well as lower Turnovers and the occasional Steal.
-A power forward like Larry Nance, Jr. fits that description perfectly.
-We could add him somewhere along the line and run the matchup analysis again to then see how the outlook changes.
+Their close proximity to the rim and minimal passing responsibility usually results in a higher Field Goal %, lower Turnovers, and even the occasional Steal.
+Someone like Larry Nance, Jr. fits that description perfectly.
+We could add him and run the matchup analysis again to see how the outlook changes.

 ## Conclusion
 It's ultimately important to remember that data and prediction are merely tools for decision making.
 This program can't tell managers exactly who to add and when for a sure victory, but it can significantly narrow down their choices so they get closer to making the right ones.